Skip to main content

 We've seen that display.
 Electoral wards are not historic areas and local historians really do need to be mindful of that fact.

 'Kinges Headge' was named by local manorial landowners the Brackyn family, first appearing in print in 1588.
-The name points to the royal hedged hunting warren, used to trap and kill animals for 'sport' in the days of the old Royal Manor of Chesterton.
+The name points to a royal hedged hunting warren, used to trap and kill animals for 'sport' in the days of the old Royal Manor of Chesterton.
 These were the 'King's Hedges' and the king would watch the sport from his royal box.
 The 'sporting' use of the site was also current in the early 1800s - with local pugilists slugging it out - for the 'enjoyment' of Town and Gown.

 'Cambridge Evening News', 1969: the Roman villa and much earlier finds in a North Arbury barley field.
 The road built on the site is called Northfield Avenue.
 Click on image for readable view.

-What is particularly vexing about this is the way planners and local councils ignore the work put in by historian Sallie Purkis and the local community in the early 1980s for Arbury 1980 and the Arbury Is Where We Live! book, and wilfully rewrite history with no regard for that work.
 If the work had been carried out by people in a more affluent area of the city, we daresay it would still be fawned over to this day - and seen as important.
 But in an area like Arbury - it seems to be a matter of ignoring the historical truth uncovered by the local (largely working class) community, and forking out for what is actually nonsense - like the display below.

 We do hope that we, the public, are not paying for misinformation on outside - or other - displays like this.